Ban Sai Thong

 Ban Sai Thong (บ้านทรายทอง) is a Thai romantic novel written by Ko Surangkhanang.
 First published as a serial in Piyamit magazine in 1950, it became one of the most popular novels of the time.
 Telling the story of Photchaman, a commoner girl who's sent to live with her aunt's condescending noble family, the novel has been adapted into four plays, six television soap operas, and two films.

+Plot

+A young lower class Thai woman, Photchaman, is sent to live with her aunt's family at the grand Ban Sai Thong estate.
+Photchaman then must deal with her family's disdain for her and the unyielding social hierarchy of the era.